sarrvesh/lofar_imaging_cookbook/source/buildlofar.rst

 and frees the user (and sysadmins) from building all the required software packages.
 The following sections provide an overview of how to install and run LOFAR imaging pipelines using the docker.

-Any questions concerning the docker image should be addressed to `science operations and support <mailto:sos@astron.nl>`_.
+Any questions concerning the docker image should be addressed to `science operations and support <https://support.astron.nl/rohelpdesk>`_.
 Note however that **this docker framework is experimental and support for it from the SOS group will be provided on a best effort basis**.

 ----------------------------------
 What is in the LOFAR docker image?